Freezing weather leaves nearly 2 million without power in the US and 14 dead

-ATLANTA, Florida (Reuters) – A freezing Arctic cold wave hit much of the United States on Saturday, leaving nearly 2 million people without power, at least 14 dead in weather-related car crashes and thousands stranded due to cancellations. of flights.
+A freezing Arctic cold wave hit much of the United States on Saturday, leaving nearly 2 million people without power, at least 14 dead in weather-related car crashes and thousands stranded due to flight cancellations.

 As expected, falling temperatures brought the coldest Christmas Eve on record and power systems across the country were overwhelmed by increased demand for heating, as well as snowstorm damage to power transmission lines. electricity.